 Use the cellBarred or cell reservation fields in MIB/SIB

-Editor's note: FFS whether to keep the terminology of “NES cells” and its definition, or change it to“a cell that uses an NES technique”.

 Editor's note: FFS the exact mechanism and the spec impacts.

-The NW should be able to configure NES-capable UEs to prioritize/de-prioritize a specific NES cell or NES cells on a specific frequency.Editor's note: FFS whether the existing mechanism for cell prioritization/de-prioritization is sufficient.
+The NW should be able to configure NES-capable UEs to prioritize/de-prioritize a specific NES cell or NES cells on a specific frequency.
+The existing mechanism for cell prioritization/de-prioritization can be reused for NES cells, and enhancements may include but not limited to:

+Enable separate configurations of cell (re)selection parameters for legacy UEs and NES-capable UEs in the system information.